garbagetown/guideline/source_en/TutorialTodo/index.rst

 --------------------------------------------------------------------------------

 First, apply settings common to the both, Spring Data JPA version and TERASOLUNA Dao version.
-Currently, H2Database is used for reducing DB setup troubles.
+Currently, H2Database is used for reducing the effort of setting up a DB.
-。

 Modifications in pom.xml